 I’m pretty sure this was Brian’s favorite part!

 The douglas fir was very forgiving and easy to work with.
-When it came to the sanding process we marked out each side of the beams that would be exposed on the interior.
-For some members that meant only about a third of the side would be seen inside the house after the rest of the wall is installed.
+When it came to the sanding process, we marked out each side of the beams that would be exposed on the interior For some members that meant only about one third of the side would be seen inside the house after the rest of the wall was installed.
 This way, we weren’t sanding more than we had to.
-We took a couple passes over each exposed side with the belt sander, then use the circular sander to get a nice smooth finish.
+We took a couple passes over each exposed side with the belt sander, then used the circular sander to get a nice, smooth finish.